-People who obtain a permit to stay under CFRP, can apply for permanent residence after one year of being present in the US or when their visa is available.
+Individuals who obtain permission to stay under CFRP can apply for permanent residence after one year of being present in the US or when their visa becomes available.

-Foreigners who wait outside the US for an available visa number, when they enter they do so as LPR.
+Aliens waiting outside the US for an available visa number enter as LPRs when they enter.

 Once admitted to the US, they also receive work authorization.
-You do not need to pay a work permit application fee for this.
+There is no need to pay a work permit application fee for this.

-If an immigrant visa is available during the CFRP immigration parole process, you can:
+In the event that an immigrant visa becomes available during the immigration parole process under CFRP, you can:

-- Choose to continue with the entry / stay permit process; or
+- Choose to continue with the process of permission to enter / remain; or

 - Wait for the Department of State to process your immigrant visa application.

-If you choose the second option, you will have to pay the fees associated with that.
-The application fee for the CFRP program will not be reimbursed to the applicant.
+If you go for the second option, you will need to pay the fees associated with it.
+The CFRP application fee will not be refunded to the applicant.

-During the interview at the headquarters of the US embassy in Havana, applicants need to present the following documents:
+During the interview at the US Embassy in Havana, applicants need to submit the following documents:

 - Valid passport as a Cuban citizen.

 - Immigrant visa form DS-230 (part I and II).
-Make sure before filling it out that the form has not undergone any changes.
+Make sure before filling it out that the form has not had any changes.

-- 2 front photos, size 50mm x 50mm, in color and with a white background.
+- 2 photos of the front, size 50mm x 50mm, in color and with a white background.